 In a word, when there is no "Move" option next to the selected program, you can't move it to another drive in Windows settings.

 Don't feel upset when the selected applications or programs are not available for transferring in Windows Settings.
 You still have an alternative solution, using reliable PC Transfer software - EaseUS Todo PCTrans for help.

 Bonus Tip: How to Move a Program to Another Drive with Registry

-Applies to: Move programs from C drive to d drive in Windows by changing the storage path.
-Misuse Registry can cause a system crash.
+Applies to: Move programs from C drive to D drive in Windows by changing the storage path.
+Misuse of the Registry can cause a system crash.

 In the following case, we will show you how to move programs to a different drive with another method.
 This method is mentioned by Microsoft.
 However, if you misuse the registry, the system breakdown will happen.

 Step 1.
 Create a folder named "Program Files (86)" in the C drive or another external drive.

 Step 2.
 For copying and pasting the Programs folder to the new location, Type CMD on the search box.
 Run CMD as administrator.

 Type the following command line and press Enter:

 - Robocopy" C：\ Program Files" " D：\ Program Files" / mir